simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 attempt to parse any square-bracketed sequence of the `0123456789/-.=` characters in this way.
 With this syntax, DATE infers its year from the transaction and DATE2 infers its year from DATE.

+## Status

+More about the status field: transactions, or individual postings within a transaction, can be in one of three states, represented by a single character:

+- empty (no status character) = uncleared
+- `!` = pending (aka "tentatively cleared")
+- `*` = cleared

+When reporting, you can filter by status using the `-C/--cleared` and `-U/--uncleared` flags or the `status:` query.

+This feature is optional, but can be helpful for reconciling with real-world accounts.
+What "uncleared", "pending", and "cleared" actually mean is up to you.
+My recommendation: use cleared (`*`) to mark transactions that are "complete", ie:

+- they have cleared with the bank, or the cash has been handed over
+- you are satisfied they are recorded accurately in the journal
+- the resulting account balance reported by hledger agrees exactly with the external source of truth, if any (eg the bank's online register or statement)

+Then, with --cleared you'll see the current balance at your bank, with --uncleared you'll see things which will probably hit your bank soon (eg uncashed checks), and with neither flag (the default) you'll see the most up-to-date state of your finances.

+I don't use pending (`!`), but perhaps it is useful in very tricky reconciliations, as a temporary marker for transactions matched so far, allowing you start over more easily.

+Tip: some [editor modes](#editor-support) highlight entries differently based on their status.
+In Emacs ledger-mode, you can toggle transaction status with `C-c C-e`, or posting status with `C-c C-c`.

 ## Account names